soos-io/kb-docs/SCA/AWSCodeBuild.md

 ## Run It
 To run the SOOS CLI against your repository’s code, just execute a build or commit a change.
 The build will use the environment variables that you created for the API Key and Client ID.

+## Reference
+* To see the full list of available parameters go to [Python repository parameters description](https://github.com/soos-io/soos-ci-analysis-python#script-arguments)